mtumilowicz/js-nodejs-websocket-workshop/README.md

                  application), and control frames (which are not intended to carry data for the application but instead for protocol-level signaling, such as to signal that the connection should be closed).
-* Opening Handshake
-    * WebSocket client's
-         handshake is an HTTP Upgrade request
-    * |Sec-WebSocket-Protocol|
-    * server selects one or none of the acceptable protocols and echoes that value in its handshake to indicate that it has selected that protocol
-    * the server has to prove to the client that it received the client's WebSocket handshake, so that the server doesn't accept connections that are not WebSocket connections
-        * This prevents an
-         attacker from tricking a WebSocket server by sending it carefully crafted packets using XMLHttpRequest or a form submission
-    * To prove that the handshake was received, the server has to take two pieces of information and combine them to form a response
-        * The first
-             piece of information comes from the |Sec-WebSocket-Key| header field
-            * the server has to take the value (as present in the header field, e.g., the base64-encoded version minus any leading and trailing whitespace) and concatenate this with the Globally Unique Identifier (GUID)
-            * "dGhlIHNhbXBsZSBub25jZQ==", the server
-                 would concatenate the string "258EAFA5-E914-47DA-95CA-C5AB0DC85B11"
-                 to form the string "dGhlIHNhbXBsZSBub25jZQ==258EAFA5-E914-47DA-95CA-
-                 C5AB0DC85B11"
-            * SHA-1 hash of this then base64-encoded "s3pPLMBiTxaQ9kYGzzhZRbK+xOo="
-            * This value would then be echoed in the |Sec-WebSocket-Accept| header field
-            * |Sec-WebSocket-Accept| header field indicates whether the server is willing to accept the connection
-        * HTTP/1.1 101 Switching Protocols
 # Closing Handshake
 * Either peer can send a control frame with data containing a specified control sequence to begin the closing handshake